VasseurLaurent/ansible-nwd/README.md

 With  ```Ansible-nwd ``` you can define some variables thank to tags in comment.

-For example, if you want to specify a variable which is not defined as default you can do it following the following pattern:
+For example, if you want to specify a variable which is not defined as default you can do it following this pattern:

 ```yaml
 # @var variable:description:type:example:mandatory(bool)